willhunt914/CirclePython/README.md

 ## CircuitPython_distancesensor
-Credit of this whole assignment goes to[Gaby D](https://github.com/gdaless20/Circuitpython))
+Credit of this whole assignment goes to [Gaby D](https://github.com/gdaless20/Circuitpython))
 ### Description & Code
  The goal of this assignment was to use a ultrasonic sensor to control the built in LED in the Metro m4.